pucelle/vscode-css-navigation/README.md

 ### Class Name and ID Hover Info - New in V2.0

-When mouse hover at a class name or a id, will show it's description (leading comment) and first several style properties.
+When mouse hover at a Class Name / Id / CSS Variable, will show it's description (leading comment) and first several style properties.
 You may configure `maxHoverStylePropertyCount` to specify **How Many Style Properties** to show.
 If you don't want style properties, set `maxHoverStylePropertyCount` to `0`.

 ![definition](images/hover.jpg)